-Passatelli are a typical Italian pasta, traditionally made with breadcrumbs, grated cheese, broth, butter, eggs, nutmeg, and salt.
-They are shaped like short spaghetti and are usually served in hot broth.
-Their origin dates back to the 1800s and they are typical of the Emilia-Romagna region, particularly the province of Forlì-Cesena.
+Passatelli are a typical Italian pasta, traditionally made with breadcrumbs, grated cheese, broth, butter, eggs, nutmeg and salt.
+They have the shape of short spaghetti and are usually served in hot broth.
+Their origin dates back to the 1800s and they are typical of the Emilia-Romagna region, in particular the province of Forlì-Cesena.

-In a bowl, mix the breadcrumbs and grated cheese with the butter melted in a bain-marie, a pinch of nutmeg, the lightly beaten eggs, and a generous pinch of salt.
+In a bowl combine the breadcrumbs and grated cheese with the butter melted in a bain-marie, a pinch of nutmeg, the eggs lightly beaten and a large pinch of salt

-The dough should be quite firm; if it's too soft, add more breadcrumbs.
+The dough should be fairly firm; if it is too soft, add more breadcrumbs

-In a pot, bring the broth to a boil and drop the dough into it by pressing it through a potato ricer with fairly large holes, so that short noodles a few centimeters long come out.
+Bring the broth to a boil in a pot and drop the mixture into it by pressing it through a potato ricer or press with fairly large holes so that short noodle-like strands a few centimeters long come out

 Grater